-The Company enters into transactions with the Ultimate Parent and its consolidated subsidiaries (the "Firm") in order to, among other things, manage risk, facilitate client demand, satisfy regulatory and liquidity requirements, and fund business activities.
+The Company enters into transactions with the Firm in order to, among other things, manage risk, facilitate client demand, satisfy regulatory and liquidity requirements, and fund business activities.
 These transactions include OTC derivatives and collateralized financings, as described in Notes 5 and 7, respectively.

-The Company also obtains funding from affiliates and subordinated liabilities from the Ultimate Parent as described in Notes 8 and 9, respectively.
+The Company also obtains funding from the Parent and subordinated liabilities from the Ultimate Parent as described in Notes 8 and 9, respectively.

-The Company clears securities and futures transactions for affiliates with standard settlement terms, and also facilitates foreign exchange transactions for affiliates as part of the Firm's currency management function.
-Trading related balances associated with these transactions are recorded within Receivables from or Payables to customers, and Receivables from or Payables to brokers, dealers and clearing organizations.
+The Company clears securities, futures, and derivative transactions on various exchanges for affiliates with standard settlement terms, and also facilitates foreign exchange transactions for affiliates as part of the Firm's currency management function.
+Trading and margin related balances associated with these transactions are recorded within Receivables from or Payables to customers, and Receivables from or Payables to brokers, dealers and clearing organizations.

-The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Note 2.
+The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Note 2, as well as employee benefit plans as described in Note 14.
 Derivative hedges associated with the deferred cash-based compensation plans are entered into with affiliates.
-Additionally, the Company has recognized liabilities to the Ultimate Parent for the deferred stock-based compensation plans in Other liabilities and accrued expenses.
+Additionally, the Company has recognized liabilities to the Ultimate Parent for the deferred stock-based compensation plans which are recorded in Other liabilities and accrued expenses.

 The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 15, global transfer pricing policies, and other activities as described further below.
-Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates, are payable on demand, and bear interest at rates established by the treasury function of the Ultimate Parent.
-These rates are periodically reassessed and are intended to approximate the market rate of interest that the Ultimate Parent incurs in funding its business.
+Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates, are payable on demand, and bear interest at rates established by the treasury function of the Firm.
+These rates are periodically reassessed and are intended to approximate the market rate of interest that the Firm incurs in funding its business.